wrode/Blog/_posts/2016-05-29-Blockchain.md

 - Agreement is very important in my project.
 The governance structure is extremely important.
 It could be made using a smart contract.
 - The good thing about smart contract is that everything needs to be so explicitly defined.
 This means that there is less room missunderstanding.
 - To understand how private blockchains, think about a small group of people agreeing about the state of something rather than many people agreeing about something.

+    picture of a guy claiming that he is really really rich.
+    "i am really really rich"
+    "But jon, you have $5 in your bank account"
+    - people, they cant be trusted

+-documenting isnt really enough, enforcing is also important.

+There needs to be some sort of way that society agrees upon who owns what.
+One single source of the "truth".
+This is usually solved by one central authority documenting the state of things.